 Know before you go

-- Toilets are available at Whakamaru Beach (Swimmers Beach) and Skiers Beach.
+- Toilets are located at Whakamaru Beach (Swimmers Beach) and Skiers Beach.

-- All wildlife, plants, natural and historic features are protected.
-Please avoid damaging recently planted trees.
+- All wildlife, plants, and natural and historic features are protected.
+Avoid damaging recently planted trees.

 - Animals, including dogs, are prohibited, as is the carrying of firearms.

-- No unauthorised vehicles (including mountain bikes) are allowed.
+- No unauthorised vehicles (including mountain bikes) allowed.

 - Do not use the historic stock jetty - it is unsafe.

-- Please do not remove rocks from the sea wall along the beach.
+- Do not remove rocks from the sea wall along the beach.